MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-colors-rich-text.md

 ---
 author: amaraanigbo
-description: Add additional user accounts to a Microsoft Dynamics 365 Guides license. ms.author: soanigbo ms.date: 01/10/2022 ms.topic: article
+description: Learn about usign HTML markdown in instruction card text for Dynamics 365 Guides ms.author: soanigbo ms.date: 01/10/2022 ms.topic: article
-title: Add additional users in Dynamics 365 Guides ms.reviewer: v-bholmes
+title: Use HTML in instruction card text in Dynamics 365 Guides ms.reviewer: v-bholmes
 ---

-# Use HTML in instruction card text
+# Use HTML in instruction card text in Dynamics 365 Guides

 If you want to use colors or rich-text formatting (for example, bold, italic, or underline) in your Dynamics 365 Guides instruction card text, you can add HTML markup directly to an instruction card in the PC app.